Community Policing/Crime Prevention Bureau

 Because we understand how important your community is to you, we are providing you with a tool to see what crimes are occurring in your neighborhoods.

-- Click on the SMART CITY OPEN DATA PORTAL from the home page
+- Open the SMART CITY OPEN DATA PORTAL

 - Click on the MPD MAP